-Melanie Schmitz is a political and foreign affairs journalist currently serving as a news editor at ThinkProgress in Washington, D.C.
-Her work has been featured across a number of outlets over the years, including Bustle, Romper, Den of Geek magazine, xoJane, HelloGiggles, Opposing Views, and the independent publisher Quirk Books.
+Melanie Schmitz is a journalist currently serving as the senior politics editor at ThinkProgress in Washington, D.C.
+Her work has been featured across a number of outlets over the years, including Bustle, Den of Geek magazine, xoJane, Opposing Views, and the independent publisher Quirk Books.

-Melanie has a background in Middle Eastern studies and Journalism from Brigham Young University; She worked on several state and national political campaigns, including the 2008 Senate run-off election in Georgia, and in 2010, traveled to and wrote about her experiences in Amman, Jordan.
+Melanie has a background in Middle Eastern studies and Journalism from Brigham Young University, and has worked on a small number of political campaigns, including the 2008 Senate run-off election in Georgia.